Distinct Distances: Open Problems and Current Bounds: The structure of point sets with few distinct distances

-In Section \ref{sec:rest} we mention a result by Pach and de Zeeuw \cite{PZ13}, implying that if a set of $n$ points is contained in a constant-degree curve, then these points span $\Omega(n^{4/3})$ distinct distances, unless the curve contains a line or a circle.
+Sheffer, Zahl, and de Zeeuw \cite{SZZ13} considered the complement problem --- proving that no line can contain many points of a near-optimal set.
+They proved that for every near-optimal set $\pts$ of $n$ points, every line contains $O(n^{7/8})$ points of $\pts$.
+This bound was recently improved to $O(n^{43/52})$ in \cite{RRNS15}.
+In \cite{SZZ13}, it is also proved that for every near-optimal set $\pts$ of $n$ points, every \emph{circle} contains $O(n^{5/6})$ points of $\pts$.
+Pach and de Zeeuw \cite{PZ13} showed that if a set of $n$ points is contained in a constant-degree curve $\gamma$, then these points span $\Omega(n^{4/3})$ distinct distances, unless $\gamma$ contains a line or a circle.
 That is, for every near-optimal set $\pts$ of $n$ points, any constant degree algebraic curve that does not contain lines and circles contains $O(n^{3/4})$ points of $\pts$.
-In \cite{SZZ13}, it is also proved that for every near-optimal set $\pts$ of $n$ points, every \emph{circle} contains $O(n^{5/6})$ points of $\pts$.
 By combining these three results, we obtain that for every near-optimal set $\pts$ of $n$ points, every constant-degree algebraic curve contains $O(n^{43/52})$ points of $\pts$.